PROBATION WITHOUT VERDICT IN PENNSYLVANIA

-If you have been charged with a misdemeanor drug offense and it is your first criminal offense, you may be eligible for Probation Without Verdict (PWV).
+If you have been charged with a misdemeanor drug offense and it is your first criminal offense, you may be eligible for Probation Without Verdict (PWV) in Pennsylvania.
 To receive a PWV offer, it is critically important for you to retain an experienced Pittsburgh criminal defense attorney to assist you with plea negotiations on your drug case.

 What is Probation Without Verdict?

 Probation Without Verdict, otherwise known as PWV or PWOV for short, is a Pennsylvania law allowing qualified first-time misdemeanor drug offenders to avoid a criminal conviction.
 It is found under Section 17 of the Pennsylvania Controlled Substances Act.

 Who is Eligible for Probation Without Verdict?

 A person is generally eligible for Probation Without Verdict if a person pleads guilty or no contest to a nonviolent misdemeanor drug offense and proves he or she is drug dependent through the testimony of a physician or psychologist trained in the field of drug abuse.
 With regards to expert testimony, many courts have relaxed this requirement, allowing eligible participants to accept PWV without requiring the testimony of a doctor.
 You should speak with your criminal defense attorney about whether or not medical testimony will be required in the county where you face your drug charges.

 Who is NOT eligible for Probation Without Verdict?

 Subsection (1) sets forth a list of persons who are ineligible for PWV, as follows:

 Anyone who has a prior conviction (guilty plea or verdict or no contest plea) of a drug offense under Pennsylvania law, another state’s law, or federal law;